ricrocha82/build_package/README.md

 ### adding to bioconda

-1. Fork the Bioconda repository: go the [Bioconda Github page](https://github.com/bioconda/bioconda-recipes) and fork the repository.
+1. Fork the Bioconda repository: go to the [Bioconda Github page](https://github.com/bioconda/bioconda-recipes) and fork the repository.
-2. Create a new branch in the main branch.
+2. Create a new branch from the main branch.
 3. Add the `meta.yaml` file
 4. Submit a pull request to Bioconda
 5. Address review comments